 The stock market reflects the possibility of future earnings.
-If investors expect the future of companies to be good, the stock market would be good.
+If investors expect companies’ future to be good, the stock market would be good.
 A good stock price can happen even with the current state of a company being bad.

 On the other hand, the state of the economy is backward-looking.
 When information about the economy is released, it is already outdated.
 For instance, the start of a recession is announced several months after the event.

-So, when an event about the economy occurs, it should already be priced into the stock market.
+So, when an economic event occurs, it should already be priced into the stock market.
 We observed this forward pricing during the stock market crash of 2008.
 Indeed, when the National Bureau of Economics (NBER) announced the start of the recession, the stock market was already crashing down.
-And when the NBER announced the end of the recession, the stock market had already been recovering for months.
+And when the NBER announced the recession’s end, the stock market had already been recovering for months.

-If investors are optimistic about the future, the stock market will go well even if the economy is doing badly at this time.
+If investors are optimistic about the future, the stock market will go well even if the economy is doing badly now.
 The direction they are looking to is an essential difference between the stock market and the economy.